lukasaron/data-discogs/README.md

 # Discogs Parser

-Discogs Parser introduces the way how to categorize data dumps from Discogs [https://data.discogs.com/]
+Discogs Parser introduces the way to categorize data dumps from Discogs [https://data.discogs.com/]

 ## JSON Writer
 It's a default writer which needs to know what is a name of the output file, therefore argument `output` needs to be specified.